 A 60-year-old man with sleep apnea underwent a knee replacement.
 He suffered no complications.
 Following the procedure, the man treated his pain with epidural analgesia, Dilaudid, and Nubain.
 He eventually underwent doses of Oxycontin, Bupivacaine, Neurontin, and Dilaudid.

 The following day, the man could not move.
 He received a continuous positive motion device applied to at least one of his legs.
-The CPAP machine was not turned on while the man slept.
+The sleep apnea machine was not turned on while the man slept.
 He was not breathing 30 minutes after falling asleep.
 The hospital staff attempted unsuccessfully to resuscitate him.

 His family alleged that the hospital staff’s negligence caused his death.
-They claimed that the staff failed to turn on the man’s CPAP machine and appreciate his sleep apnea risk.
+They claimed that the staff failed to turn on the man’s sleep apnea machine and appreciate his sleep apnea risk.
 The defense disputed whether failing to turn on the device violated the standard of care.
 This case settled for $1,200,000.

 - A qualified doctor must have accurately diagnosed their condition, including liver cancer, kidney cancer, lung cancer, heart problems, sudden respiratory failure, or other injuries.